Financial Aid

 University and Teaching Fellowships

-The Graduate School provides all Ph.D. students with a minimum level of support for five years upon admission.
+The graduate school provides all Ph.D. students with a minimum level of support as outlined in the letter of admission.
 Fellowships are awarded at admission to entering students on the basis of merit and recommendations made by individual departments.
 In most departments, the source of stipend support will change after the first or second year of study to a teaching fellowship or research assistantship.
 Students who teach outside of the standard departmental pattern defer their University Fellowships to a later year and do not receive more than the standard departmental stipend while teaching.
-University Fellowships may not be deferred beyond the sixth year of registration.
+University and Teaching Fellowships may not be deferred beyond the sixth year of registration.

-Students awarded a University Fellowship may not accept any other award without the permission of the appropriate associate dean.
-The Graduate School is the final authority on University Fellowships and any combination of University funding with other sources of financial aid.
+Students awarded a University and Teaching Fellowship may not accept any other award without the permission of the appropriate associate dean.
+The graduate school is the final authority on University Fellowships and any combination of university funding with other sources of financial aid.
 (See External Fellowships and Combined Award Policy.)

 If the associate dean and director of graduate studies determine that no suitable teaching is available in a term in which a student is expected to teach, the student will continue to receive the standard departmental stipend that term.
 Stipend support will be withheld if a student elects not to teach in a term in which the student is expected to teach as part of the student’s funding package.